-It supported the insurance coverage of 246,733 small coconut farmers tending a total of about 201 hectares of coconut farms nationwide.
-Among those insured, about 49%, or 120,449 were females, and 51% or 126,284 were males.
+It supported the insurance coverage of 246,733 small coconut farmers tending a total of about 201,420 hectares of coconut farms nationwide.

-The disbursement of the available premium subsidy across the PCIC regions, along with key insurance performance indicators, are contained in the table below.
+The disbursement of the available premium subsidy across the PCIC regions, along with key insurance performance indicators, are contained in Table 8.
 Note that Regional Office VIII has the highest number of farmers insured with 51,825 coconut farmers, followed by Regional Office IV with 36,191 coconut farmers, and Regional Office IX with 32,878 coconut farmers.